tiagobluiz/pleo-challenge/README.md

   serializable.
 - The in-memory groupBy performed in the AntaeusDal's `fetchInvoicesByStatusGroupedByCustomer` can become a problem if the number of invoices starts reaching the hundreds of millions.
-However, given the small size of the Invoice object, its performance for now it is acceptable.
+However, given the small size of the Invoice object, its performance for now is acceptable.
-- The main function in the `BillingService` returns an object so that we can get some feedback (besides the logs) of what's happening in our application and enable the API to return, some data about the processing.
+- The main function in the `BillingService` returns an object so that we can get some reports (besides the logs) of what's happening in our application and enable the API to return some data about the processing.
 - To avoid overwhelming the Payment Provider with unnecessary calls, if a `CustomerNotFoundException` is thrown, the processing for that client is terminated.
 - A REST endpoint `POST /rest/v1/billing` was created in order to enable anyone to run the job through an endpoint.